 For many years, the Madison River Run was a local fun run that generally attracted 50 to 60 runners from Madison County and the rest of Southwest Montana.
 It is still a local fun run and it still attracts runners from Southwest Montana, but this is just the beginning.

-The Greater Yellowstone Adventure Series has partnered with Willies Distillery, a new small batch distillery in Ennis, for this event.
-Willies Distillery is owned and operated by Willie and Robin Blazer and through a process that can only be called magical they take Montana grains and turn them into world class spirits.
+The Greater Yellowstone Adventure Series has partnered with Willies Distillery, a small batch distillery in Ennis, for this event.
+Willies Distillery is owned and operated by the Blazer family.
+Through a process that can only be called magical, they take Montana grains and turn them into world class spirits.
 In fact, the company mission is to make world class spirits for world class individuals.
 This they do.

 Tour de Gravelly